-Element 8: Admission Policies and Procedures
+Element 8: Admissions Requirements

-"Admission policies and procedures, consistent with subdivision (e)."
+"Admission requirements, if applicable."
 (Ed.
-Code § 47605(c)(5)(H).)
+Code § 47605(b)(5)(H).)

 DOCUMENTATION OF ADMISSIONS AND ENROLLMENT PROCESSES

 Charter School shall maintain complete and accurate records of its annual admissions and enrollment processes, including but not limited to documentation of implementation of lottery and waitlist criteria and procedures in accordance with the terms of the Charter.
 These records shall be made available to the District upon request.